-If your problems get worse with time, you should seek medical help from a musculoskeltal specialist.
+If your problems TMD get worse with time, you should seek medical help from a musculoskeletal specialist.
 However, before you do, educate yourself so that you won’t be talked into an unproven treatment.
 (Unfortunately, most treatments for TMJ are unproven treatments).
-For information and guidance regarding treatment options, read the treatment section of the TMJ Association web site or contact firstname.lastname@example.org with specific questions.
+For information and guidance regarding treatment options, read the treatment section of the TMJ Association web site or contact email@example.com with specific questions.

 There are no proven strategies to prevent TMD.
 If a physician recommends one, find a new physician.

 Many medical and dental insurance plans do not pay for treatment of TMD or only pay for some treatments.
 That may seem unfair, but since there are no treatments that are proven to be safe and effective, we think the insurance companies are right to not pay for treatments that could be harmful.

 Since there is no standard treatment, the cost is not predictable.
 But be aware that more expensive treatments are not likely to be more effective than simpler treatments, such as eating soft foods, applying heat, or taking pain medication.